Sanddino00/Mod-Manager/README.md

 -toggle choice save (globalpersist) and rename funktion

--Integration for Nextcloud incase you host your own cloud (uses public share links)
+-Integration for Nextcloud downloading incase you host your own cloud (uses public share links)

+-Creation of a folder structure inside of the mod folder

+Setup Stuff:
+-
 Included Fixes:
 --
 -Swap key saver all games